-Let's take a closer look at the improvisation-notes for some of the bars.
+Let's take a closer look at the improvisation-notes in the different bars.
 The goal of any improvisation is, that the played notes hit the notes in the different chords, while they, at the same time, 'supports' the notes in the actual tonality, i.e. gives the listener a feeling of listening to music in the actual tonality, in 'Something' mostly C major.